schmichael/gosphinxbuild/README.rst

 Sphinx Autobuilder
 ==================

-So you right Sphinx_ docs?
+So you write Sphinx_ docs?
 That's great.
 Want an autobuilder?
 Here's one:

 .. code-block::